picasticks/StravaClubTracker/README.md

 php build.php
 ```

 Needless to say, this example application isn't production quality and doesn't include access or authorization controls, it's meant for demo use only!
-It's split into two parts so that you can edit and rerun `build.php` offline many times to test the library's functionality and API syntax.
+It's split into two parts so that you can edit and rerun `build.php` offline many times to play with the generator functionality and syntax.

 ## A note on Strava permissions and club/person/activity visibility